dcomtois/summarytools/README.md

 ### Example

-In the following example, we will override three formatting, and one heading attribute:
+In the following example, we will create and display a `freq()` object, and then display it again, this time overriding three of its formatting attributes, as well as one heading attribute.

 ``` r
 (age_stats <- freq(tobacco$age.gr))